 Duncan Brown sang Geordie Black on his and Danny Spooner's 2016 CD of songs of the working life, Labour and Toil.
-The album's liner notes commented:
+They noted:

 Rowland ‘Rowie’ Harrison (1841-1897), a Tyneside poet and singer/songwriter, wrote Geordie Black in a style derived from music hall.
 The song tells the tale of an old miner reminiscing on his experiences, from his terrors as a young lad, through his able working years, to his old age “pickin' oot the stones”.
 Harrison would routinely dress as Geordie Black when performing this song on stage.
 Duncan learnt this song from the singing of Ian Campbell.